About Eco Nuts

-When we first learned about soap nuts, there were only a few companies selling them to consumers.
+At the time there was a handful of small companies selling them to consumers.
 When we ordered our first soap nuts, we were also disappointed.
 This product, that is naturally eco-friendly and has so many benefits, routinely was packaged in a lot of plastic.

 We called our company `Eco Nuts,’ which we thought was a great description for these fantastic little berries as well as wonderful play on words for people like us who are crazy about the environment.
 We hope you will join us by becoming an Eco Nut, too!